THE BALANCE THE TRIANGLE LENS AND SYSTEMIC RISK

 Pick a starting point based on what you’re building or trying to repair.

-A field guide to mismatch: Paleolithic wiring, Neolithic institutions, and god-like technology—and what to do about it.
+Our field guide to mismatch: Paleolithic wiring, Neolithic institutions, and god-like technology—and what to do about it.
+This book gives you a comprehensive picture of the what and the why of current systemic risk chllenges.

 Controls & Safeguards (Practical counterweights)